tpaz1/aws_instances/README.md

 - 2X Pods of `MASTER` + `DATA` (master + data will run together)
 - 2X Pods  of `Ingest Node`
-- 2X Pods of Cordinator nodes
+- 2X Pods of `Coordinator` nodes

 Our setup require the Master and Data node to have persistent storage, Along with the minimal CPU + RAM request configured for the pods.

+The coordinator role in this cluster is to forward the logs from our python appliction to the data node which hold the data.